 Before you train, listen.
 A personal training assessment or fitness evaluation is a critical onboarding step for personal trainers.
 Bringing some performance analysis into your early workouts will help you deliver safe, successful training, and create customized workouts that work for your clients’ bodies.

 There are several key considerations that go into a fitness evaluation.
 Understanding what dimensions matter most will help you get the info you need to deliver personalized coaching and customized training.
-(Love that.)

-A person’s body composition is the percentage of fat, bone and muscle in their body.
+A person’s body composition is the percentage of fat, bone, and muscle in their body.
 Body composition analysis can tell you a lot about a person’s overall health and workout capacity, but it’s also a wonderful way to gauge changes over time.
 These essential features will shift and evolve as your training goes on, and you can point back to these essential stats to show how far each client has come.

 A functional movement screening is a screening tool used to test core movement patterns used across all of fitness—including deep squats, hurdle steps, incline lunges, shoulder mobility, straight-leg raises, push-ups, and rotary crunches.
-(That’s a lot, we know.)

 Work capacity is often measured in one of two different ways.
-The first involves measuring capacity for physical fitness work that a person has based on their personal circumstances and other involves testing the level of output that a person can bring to an individual training session.
+The first involves measuring the capacity for physical fitness work that a person has based on their personal circumstances and the other involves testing the level of output that a person can bring to an individual training session.

 Every body is different, and it’s completely natural for work capacity to differ from one client to the next.
 Whether you focus on a straight-up strength assessment or just learn more about someone’s life, work assessments will help you learn just how hard you can push each client.
-(You don’t want anyone to yack during a session!)

 Effective individualized training doesn’t appear out of thin air—it’s created with full knowledge of your client, and that starts with a physical assessment.
-These 8 considerations are all important to include in your personal training assessment:
+These eight considerations are all important to include in your personal training assessment:

-1. Postural assessment
+1. Postural Assessment

 Posture is one of the most unrecognized features of overall health, and it’s very important for both training and aging.
 Understanding a person’s posture can help you to make intelligent decisions for their training plan because posture affects every movement you’ll do during workouts.